osisoft/PI-Interface-AVEVA-Batch-Management/content/pi-event-frames-interface-manager/operational-settings-tab.md

 ### Specify data security (/DATASEC=x)

 Override the default data security of PI points created by the interface.
 Click Change to open the Change security window.

+## Interface-specific settings

+These settings apply uniquely to [!include[interface](../includes/product-long.md)] and no other OSIsoft PI interface.

+### Disable unit operation logic

+Disables unit operation logic.

+### Enable compatibility with FoxBatch (/FOXBATCH)

+Enables compatibility with the FoxBatch 1.x interface.
+This settings updates the batch start and stop triggers to be compatible with a Foxboro Batch system.
+For more information, see <xref:FoxBatchStartAndStopEvents>.

+When this setting is enabled, combining the unit procedure name with the unit is recommended.

+example: `RECIPE[2].NAME=[PROCEDURE]_[UNIT]`

+### Enable collection of all batch states at Batch, Unity, and Phase level

+Enables collection of all batch states at Batch, Unity, and Phase level.

+### Enable collection of WonderWare InBatch Action Code 415: Phase done

+Enables collection of WonderWare InBatch Action Code 415: Phase done.